Jobs for Veterans State Grants

 Length and Time Phasing of Assistance

-Usually awarded for a fiscal year (October through September).
-States may obligate fiscal year funds to provide assistance for a fifth fiscal year quarter (until December 31).
+Awarded annually, on a fiscal year basis (October through September), as funds are made available to DOL-VETS after the passage of a consolidated appropriations act.
+When a continuing resolution is passed, funds are usually provided incrementally.
+States have up to three fiscal years to expend each annual allocation.
 Funds are awarded annually on a Fiscal Year basis, pending the enactment of a Fiscal Year appropriation or continuing resolution and available to be accessed through a payment management system.

 Who do I contact about this opportunity?